oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/GPU/rag-langchain-vllm-mistral/README.md

 # Overview

-This repository is a variant of the Retrieval Augmented Generation (RAG) tutorial available [here](https://github.com/oracle-devrel/technology-engineering/tree/main/ai-and-app-modernisation/ai-services/generative-ai-service/rag-genai/files) with a local deployment of Mistral 7B Instruct v0.2 using vLLM powered by a NVIDIA A10 GPU instead of the OCI GenAI Service.
+This repository is a variant of the Retrieval Augmented Generation (RAG) tutorial available [here](https://github.com/oracle-devrel/technology-engineering/tree/main/ai-and-app-modernisation/ai-services/generative-ai-service/rag-genai/files).
+Instead of the OCI GenAI Service, it uses a local deployment of Mistral 7B Instruct v0.2 using a vLLM inference server powered by a NVIDIA A10 GPU.

 # Requirements